Bran Ferren: The Walt Disney Company

-In 1996, Ferren created the Disney Fellows Program which attracted some of the brightest minds in computer science, including Alan Kay, Marvin Minsky, and Seymour Papert, as well as astronaut Story Musgrave.
-The first Disney fellow was parallel-computing pioneer Hillis with whom Ferren went on to found technology innovation and design firm Applied Minds in 2000.
-Applied Minds is now headquartered in Burbank, California, a few miles from Imagineering headquarters.
-In 1997 Ferren and the Disney fellows were profiled in a major article in The New Yorker, by David Remnick, and in many other publications and news service including Bloomberg, and Newsweek.
+In 1996, Ferren created the Disney Fellows Program which attracted computer science people including Alan Kay, Marvin Minsky, and Seymour Papert, as well as astronaut Story Musgrave.
+The first Disney fellow was parallel-computing pioneer Hillis with whom Ferren founded technology firm Applied Minds in 2000.
+In 1997, Ferren and the Disney fellows were profiled in The New Yorker by David Remnick, and in many other publications and news service including Bloomberg, and Newsweek.

-In the 1990s, Ferren's research group at Disney developed many pioneering concepts, and produced demonstrations of these ideas and technologies, to familiarize Disney corporate leadership of their potential to transform the entertainment industry.
-These included gaming box platforms, personal navigators, electronic books, theater-scale digital cinema, direct on-demand music and video delivery to the home via telephone networks (pre World Wide Web & broadband), interactive cable television, safe browsing concepts for kids, and hybrid on-line/theme park concepts.

-While at Disney, Ferren developed a unique test for screening design & engineering talent, when he found that traditional Disney process of resume screening, reviewing bios, and interviews often did not identify the kinds of multi-domain savvy talent he needed at Walt Disney Imagineering Research & Development.
-Known as the Yellow Box Test, it asks the candidate to go through 100 or so items in the box, all selected for their uniqueness and interest.
+While at Disney, Ferren developed a test for screening design & engineering talent.
+Known as the Yellow Box Test, it asks the candidate to go through 100 or so items in a box, all selected for their uniqueness and interest.
 As featured in a 2003 article in Discover magazine, they are scored on not just how well they can correctly identify the items, but also their thoughtfulness in explaining how they would be used and why, material selection, sourcing, cost, viable alternatives, and the technical and design principles, and even aesthetics.
-The candidate is also evaluated subjectively as to their enjoyment of the process, speed, enthusiasm, thoughtfulness, and appreciation of technology.
-For example, do they elect to first start with the things they understand, or those they do not.